Priya-Agarwal-22/Memory-Game/README.md

 # Instructions
 1. Click on a card.
 Keep revealing cards by working your memory to remember each opened card.
-2. Match each card properly with less time and less moves.
+2. Match each card properly within less time.

 # Challenge in the game
-1. Finish in less time with less moves.
+1. Finish the game within the given time period.